hungpham2017/mcu/docs/source/feature.rst

 * 2D analysis: 2D band structure, spin texture
 * In-plane average of electrostatic potential for work function calculation
 * Structure analysis: spacegroup analysis, unit cell transformation, working with cif file, and variety of structure formats (POSCAR, cif, xsf)
+* Read WAVECAR and visualize the (real/imaginary) periodic part of a Bloch state
 * Read WAVEDER/WAVEDERF to get the derivative of the orbitals with respect to k
 * Currently, only VASP outpus are supported (vasprun.xml, OUTCAR)